Fiserv/tenants-doc/update-productpage-content.md

 ![featured offerings](images/featureoffering.png)

-"Featured offerings" is a section to choose 3 offerings from your product offerings to spotlight (think of it as "featured product offerings") This section is where Tenant may highlight/spotlight three of their product’s offerings/services and is defined by the Tenant on what they have to offer to users.
+"Featured offerings" is a section to choose 3 offerings from your product offerings to spotlight (think of it as "featured product offerings") This section is where Tenant may highlight/spotlight three of their product's offerings/services and is defined by the Tenant on what they have to offer to users.

 * Tenant MUST provide 3 MIN/MAX offerings
 * Title for each card will be MAX ONE LINE (30 characters)